BigBang1112/gbx-net/README.md

 > The current reason why the zlib implementation is split similarly to LZO (even when zlib license is perfectly fine) is that there aren't any good official solutions by Microsoft that would work for .NET Standard 2 (new `ZlibStream` is promising but .NET 6+ only, still not tested enough if reliable), and third party solutions are also of a questionable quality.
 But this topic is continously under attention and the zlib implementation is slowly improving.

-GBX.NET.PAK uses a separate zlib solution due to very specific patterns to follow during decryption + decompression in .pak data.
+GBX.NET.PAK uses a different zlib solution due to very specific patterns to follow during decryption + decompression in .pak data.

 ## Clarity